thothsjudge/RSClarity/README.md

 https://thothsjudge.github.io/RSClarity/

 # Notice
-Because RSClarity is a new, unsigned tool that simulates mouse input, Windows Defender, SmartScreen, or some antivirus/firewall products may flag it as suspicious.
+Because RSClarity is an unsigned tool that simulates mouse input, Windows Defender, SmartScreen, or other antivirus/firewall products may flag it as suspicious, escpecially the first time you run it.

-If you downloaded RSClarity from the official link and you trust the file:
+If you downloaded RSClarity from my Official link:

 • UAC prompt — When Windows asks if you want to allow this app to make changes, click 'Yes' to enable global hotkeys and proper behavior.

 • SmartScreen ('Windows protected your PC') — Click 'More info' → 'Run anyway' to start RSClarity.

-• Antivirus / firewall blocks — You may need to allow RSClarity or add it as an exception.
-Only do this if you are sure you trust the source.
+• Antivirus / firewall blocks — You may need to allow RSClarity and/or add it as an exception.

 Never disable your security software globally just for RSClarity.
-Adjust only what you need, and only if you fully trust the executable.
+Adjust only what you need.

 GLOBAL HOTKEYS (F4–F6) ONLY WORK WHEN RUN AS ADMINISTRATOR.